Bandokay

-Kemani Kane Duggan (born 9 May 2001), known professionally as Bandokay (formerly stylized as BandoKay), is a British rapper.
+Kemani Tutti Kane Duggan (born 9 May 2001), known professionally as Bandokay (formerly stylized as BandoKay), is a British rapper.
 He is a member of the UK drill group OFB.

 Beginning his career in 2018 alongside fellow OFB rappers SJ and Double Lz, Bandokay gained prominence in 2019 after release of Frontstreet.
 The mixtape peaked at number 36 on the UK Albums Chart and was followed by Drill Commandmants, released in 2021.

 Early life

-Kemani Kane Duggan was born on 9 May 2001, in Tottenham, London, England.
+Kemani Tutti Kane Duggan was born on 9 May 2001, in Tottenham, London, England.
 He is the son of Mark Duggan, who was shot to death by police in 2011.
 After his father's death, Duggan was looked after by Marcus Knox-Hooke, one of his father's friends.
 This would lead Knox-Hooke to form a program to look after vulnerable youth in Tottenham.

-Sometime afterwards, Duggan began secondary school; however, he would be kicked out three months after beginning due to his inability to control his behaviour.
+Sometime afterwards, Duggan began secondary school; however, He would be kicked out three months after beginning due to his inability to control his behaviour.

 Career

 2018-19: Early career and Frontstreet

 In a 2022 video showcasing his daily life, Bandokay stated that Kash, a member of OFB, was the main reason that he would take a career in music seriously; according to Bandokay, Kash would call him in order to write lyrics.

 Bandokay began his musical career in early 2018 with the release of "Bruck It" alongside Kash, Ys, Double Lz and Boogie B. In late 2018, he released "Bad B on the Nizz" alongside Double Lz and SJ; according to an interview with Complex Networks, the song gained one million views in a week.
 In the same interview, Double Lz said that the first song that he and Bandokay made was created in 2017; however, it was never released.
 The three would, for sometime, adopt the name Y.OFB ("Young OFB"); the "Y." prefix would later be dropped in 2019.

-On 14 November 2019, the group would release their debut mixtape Frontstreet; the mixtape would peak at number 36 on the UK Albums Chart.
-The mixtape also included "Ambush", which was certified silver by the British Phonographic Industry.
+On 14 November 2019, The group released their debut mixtape Frontstreet; the mixtape peaked at number 36 on the UK Albums Chart.
+The mixtape also included "Ambush", Which was certified silver by the British Phonographic Industry.